Zohaib58/Java-Call-Graph/README.md

+## How to Run from \Fj Calls>
+Compile: javac -cp lib\javaparser-core-3.26.2.jar -d bin src\*.java

+Run: java -cp "lib\javaparser-core-3.26.2.jar;bin" Main

+Provide the file path where your source code resides else TestComplex.java under tests folder would be used as input

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.